Confidence Trigger Detection: Accelerating Real-time Tracking-by-detection Systems: Method

-In this section, we will first give an overview of the tracking-by-detection framework.
-Then, we will explain how the system infers the low confidence status using Mahalanobis distance.
-Finally, we describe the work flow of our proposed approach in this system.
+This section details the methodology employed in our object-tracking system.
+We first provide a high-level overview of the tracking-by-detection framework utilized.
+Then, we explain the Confidence-Triggered Detection (CTD) approach, a core component responsible for strategically skipping object detection for enhanced processing speed in greater detail.
+Finally, we explain how the system infers the confidence score using Mahalanobis distance.